 In 2009 in cooperation with University of Tartu, TalTech launched a joint master programme Materials and Processes of Sustainable Energetics (programme code: KAYM) which teaches different sustainable energy methods.
 In 2017 the KAYM program has been fully updated and renovated taking into account new directions in sustainable energy technologies and job market needs.

 The curriculum provides education in alternative energy materials science and engineering with a strong technology component with specialisations on either materials or processes in sustainable energetics.
 The goal of this programme is to educate specialists who are able to design, develop and improve materials for use in sustainable energy systems.

-- Specialisation in Materials will concentrate on solar panels fuel cells, supercapacitors and for water splitting.
+Specialisation in Materials will concentrate on solar panels fuel cells, supercapacitors and for water splitting.
 Also possible specialization in biosensors for detection of environmental impurities.

-Why this speciality?
+Why this programme?

-- Integrating lectures, laboratory, theoretical classes and experience in industries
+Integrating lectures, laboratory, theoretical classes and experience in industries.